PROMETHIA-27/AccessColor/README.md

 Planned:

 -Tooltip outside of program to allow for lightweight viewing of colors without messing with windows

+-Migrate to UWP or Godot engine, to get more modern features and possibly expand to multiplatform support

 Licensed under MIT license: feel free to fork, make PR's, whatever.
 If you use it and would like to see a new feature, please let me know!